Flying-Toast/swift-sucks/README.md

 Admittedly, it is actually does make sense why they would do this.
 After all, adding 1 to any given number is a hugely complex mathematical concept, which one could never expect any beginner to understand.

 # Bloated Error Messages
-(alright, this is actually a problem with the sucky compiler implementation, and not the language itself, but still.)
+(To be fair, this is actually a problem with the sucky compiler implementation, not the language itself.
+But still.)

 Lets try compiling this code:
 ```Swift